 From tiny towns in the middle of the country to massive cities in states like California, municipal bonds vary wildly in strength based on the population, demographics, and economic diversity of the citizens living and working in the territory.
 The debt levels and budgetary outlook of the government entity issuing the bonds also play a role.

 Many investment analysts divide general obligation municipal bonds into two subcategories; unlimited tax and limited tax obligation bonds.

 These municipal bonds are backed by the total taxing power of the issuer.
 Therefore, it can use property taxes, sales taxes, special taxes, and other sources of income to repay the bonds, as well as the interest owed to investors.

 These municipal bonds are backed by specific, narrow taxing power.
 For example, a town might pass a bond to build a bridge and agree to a $.01 increase in sales tax for every $1.00 generated within the city limits for five years to pay for the debt.

 Throughout the past century, general obligation municipal bonds have been among the safest bonds issued in the world.
-A significant contributor to this safety is the fact that most of these types of bonds are only created when taxpayers vote on bond issues.
-That means the population of an area is committed to the expenditure, and there is often more than sufficient assets or taxing power to repay the investors.
+The population of an area is committed to the expenditure, and there is often more than sufficient assets or taxing power to repay the investors.

 Revenue Municipal Bonds

 A revenue bond issued by a municipality is backed by a specific stream of revenue.
 Some examples could be:

 - A city may build a stadium or convention center and then require usage fees when it is booked for major concerts, meetings, or sporting events, with the fees supporting the bonds.